jaredly/j3/Roadmap.md

 ok so I'll try to ... do less composing. even less.

+- [ ] get the bun tests to check the embedded fixture tests tooo

 # SLowwwwwwww

 wow is it like, a lot slower now that I'm tracking usages?